-The three classrooms are next to each other which strengthens friendships between students who may be in different classes or who have been together in classes previously.
+The three classrooms are along the same corridor which strengthens friendships between students who may be in different classes or who have been together in classes previously.
 They can interact with each other throughout the school day and will all eat lunch together in the dining room where the year 9 have a specific area to sit and eat their lunch with the year 9 staff.

-This approach works for our young students as they have the support structure of a smaller group of teaching staff and a smaller number of rooms for the majority of their learning in order to form a close working relationship with each other, their form tutor and learning partner.
+This approach works for our young students as they have the support structure of a smaller group of teaching staff and a smaller number of rooms for the majority of their learning in order to form a close working relationship with each other, their teachers and the 3 learning partners.
 This means the staff get to know the students very well and can adapt and tailor their teaching to meet the needs of individual students.